 Hand Me Downs = Regifting

-The holiday regifting concept has got me thinking about another interesting tradition that has arisen in my family.
+The holiday regifting concept has got me thinking about another exciting tradition that has arisen in my family.

-My children are effectively in two generations.
+My children are in two generations.
 I have children in their 20’s and a son who is in his teens.
-This does make for some interesting family occasions, and now with grandkids things are even more confusing.
+The age gap makes for some exciting family occasions, and now, things are even more confusing with grandkids.

-Given my son was young, we have had some interesting hand me downs.
-Given he only has sisters you might think that was not very likely, however toys are universal (mostly) and this is where the hand-me-downs have occurred.
-Some of these hand me down toys have been given as Birthday and Christmas gifts by my son’s crafty parents, hence good reduce, reuse and recycle Financially Green concepts come into play for the Holidays.
+Given my son was young, we have had some exciting hand-me-downs.
+Given he only has sisters, you might think that was not very likely.
+However, toys are universal (mostly), and this is where the hand-me-downs have occurred.
+My son’s crafty parents gave some of these hand-me-down toys as Birthday and Christmas gifts.
+Hence good reduce, reuse and recycle Financially Green concepts come into play for the Holidays.

-My son had no idea that these toys were not his originally.
-He thinks they are his (and new), which is quite frugal (or cheap depending on your point of view), and best of all he enjoys all of them too.
-His sisters would on occasion complain about how their toys are being “man handled” by their brother.
+My son had no idea that these toys were not his.
+He thinks they are his (and new), which is quite frugal (or cheap depending on your point of view), and best of all, he enjoys all of them too.
+His sisters would, on occasion, complain about how their toys were being “manhandled” by their brother.
 I still think this is great.

 Good Idea Financially?